-I am pleased to invite you to the Unitil Corporation Annual Meeting of Shareholders to be held on Wednesday, April 27, 2022, at 11:30 a.m.
+I am pleased to invite you to the Unitil Corporation Annual Meeting of Shareholders to be held on Wednesday, April 26, 2023, at 11:30 a.m.
 Eastern time, at our corporate headquarters, 6 Liberty Lane West, Hampton, New Hampshire 03842-1720.

-This year, we are asking shareholders to vote on the election of three directors, and on the ratification of the selection of independent registered public accountants.
-Also this year, shareholders will be presented with an advisory vote on executive compensation.
+This year, we are asking shareholders to vote on the election of five directors, and on the ratification of the selection of independent registered public accountants.
+Also, this year, shareholders will be presented with an advisory vote on executive compensation, and an advisory vote on the frequency of future advisory votes on executive compensation.